OnionUI/Onion/README.md

 - Finetuned with the best settings in mind.
 - Crisp 640*480 resolution.
 - Lag free.
-- Also a game launcher (Cores embedded, Playlists unlocked, Favorites unlocked)
+- Also a game launcher.
+(Cores embedded, Playlists unlocked, Favorites unlocked)

 ### Others
-- Many additional systems supported
+- Many additional systems supported.
-- Experimental Arduboy support (Credit: JMARoeder)
+- Experimental Arduboy support.
+(Credit: JMARoeder)
-- Updated PICO emulator to Fake08 standalone (Credit: Supergrom)
+- Updated PICO emulator to Fake08 standalone.
+(Credit: Supergrom)
-- Updated screenshot tool to v4 (Credit: eggs)
+- Updated screenshot tool to v4.
+(Credit: eggs)
 - Support for Icon Packs.
 Drag and drop your custom icons into the "Icons" folder at the root of your SD.
-- Boxart moved to /Roms/_systemname_/Imgs for easier scraping
+- Boxart moved to /Roms/_systemname_/Imgs for easier scraping.
 - Various bug fixes and optimizations.